mcconvillej/graphs-r/README.md

 # graphs-r
-some scripts for my graphs in R built in RStudio edited in GitHub
+Some scripts for my graphs in R built in RStudio edited in GitHub